-7. Theory Or Model Journal (1 document with 5 entries that are each 1 - 3 pages)
+8. Theory Or Model Journal (1 document with 5 entries that are each 1 - 3 double spaced pages in 12 point font)

 Type one entry per page that reflects upon theories and/or models you encounter over the term.
-Your writing should be a snapshot of your understanding of concepts and their application to "real" life.
+Your writing should be a snapshot of your understanding of concepts and their application to "real" life presentations.
 Each entry should be a minimum of four paragraphs long.
 One paragraph of each entry should clearly identify and explain the theory or model that is the entry's focus.
 Another paragraph should describe an interaction or situation in which you either gave a speech or you listened to a speech.
-Yet another paragraph should explain how the theory or model helps or hinders the described interaction or situation.
+Yet another paragraph should explain how the theory or model helps or hinders the described public speaking episode.
 Still another paragraph should express how you feel about the theory or model.
 You should choose at least five theories and/or models to share your thoughts about, yielding a minimum of five log entries.